vert-x/mod-rxvertx/README.md

     // Timer fired
   }
 });
 ```

+_The new Scheduler means you can use the native RxJava Timer methods - this Timer may be deprecated in future_

 ### Helper ###
 The support class `RxSupport` provides several helper methods for some standard tasks